1. Do I need a passport/permission/visa to go to the Andamans?

 For Indians: No passport/visa/permission is required.
 They can stay in permitted areas for as long as they want.

 For Foreigners: A passport is required with an Indian Visa to enter India.
 This is also applicable to foreigners entering Andamans directly from a charter/private yachts.
 Additionally, a Restricted Area Permit (RAP) is also required which can be availed on arrival to Port Blair from the Immigration counter at the airport or, embarkation of ships at the sea-port.
-RAP is issued for 30 day visit in the islands, and is extendable upto 15 more days.
+RAP is issued for a 30 day visit to the islands, and is extendable up to 15 more days.
 Tickets can be rescheduled in Port Blair itself from the respective airline offices.

 2. How do I obtain a visa to Andaman?

 Andaman is a part of India.
 Thus, a visa for India is valid for the Andaman and Nicobar islands as well and is required for most foreign nationals.
 The visas are obtainable at the Indian missions, consulates and high commissions overseas.
 They are valid for the period issued and range from a 15 day period to up to a six month period for tourists.
 They are valid from the date of issue and it is wise to start travel as soon as the visa is obtained to take advantage of the entire period of visa validity.
 Once obtained, visas can be extended in India.

 Under the Foreigners (Restricted) Areas Order, 1963, the entire union territory of Andaman and Nicobar has been declared as a ‘restricted area’.
 Every foreigner, except a citizen of Bhutan, who desires to enter and stay in a Protected or Restricted Area, is required to obtain a special permit from a competent authority, known as RAP or Restricted area permit.
 The Restricted Area Permit (RAP) is easily obtained on arrival at Port Blair.
 The procedure usually takes 15 minutes, is free of cost and is available to all foreign nationals.